rpgreview/papersandpaychecks/pnp.md

 Starting Age: 15+1d4
 Profession Skills: Athletics (Strength), Athletics (stamina), Intimidate, Melee, Knowledge (General), Profession, Craft (structural), Carousing, Sense (various)

 Description: A labourer works with their hands for the livelihood.
 Typically found in the construction industry, it is not a character profession that has a wide range of skills, nor does that is often found within an office-environment.
-Nevertheless there are several significant advantages to playing a labourer.
-Firstly, they are the only profession that gains points in physical characteristics as their level improves.
-Secondly, labourers have a very good weekly-wage for a profession, at least in the initial levels.
+Whilst not known for the intellect, they are known for their ability to lift heavy things which often comes with significant sex appeal.
+As a result, some office workers react to labourers with a peculiar combination of envy and disgust.
+Labourers are the only profession that gains points in physical characteristics as their level improves.
+They have a very good weekly-wage for a profession, at least in the initial levels.
 The starting age of a labourer with no prior profession is often quite young.

 | Level | Wage     | Perks			|
 |-------|----------|----------------------------|